HL7/fhir-omop-ig/input/pagecontent/FHIRModifierExtensions.md

 The FHIR specification imposes normative obligations — using RFC 2119 language of SHALL, SHOULD, and MUST — on any system that processes FHIR resources.
 These obligations apply to ETL pipelines consuming FHIR data to populate OMOP.
 The authoritative source for these requirements is the [FHIR Extensibility page](https://hl7.org/fhir/R5/extensibility.html).

-> **✔ FHIR SPEC REQUIREMENT:** *"Implementations SHALL ensure that they do not process data containing unrecognized modifier extensions."* — FHIR Specification, Extensibility (R4/R5)
+> **FHIR SPEC REQUIREMENT:** *"Implementations SHALL ensure that they do not process data containing unrecognized modifier extensions."* — FHIR Specification, Extensibility (R4/R5)

 When a modifier extension is encountered, a processing system SHALL choose one of the following strategies: